dh1tw/remoteRotator/readme.md

 ## Getting started

-Indentify the serial port to which your rotator is connected to.
+Identify the serial port to which your rotator is connected.
 On Windows this will be something like COMx (e.g. COM3), on Linux / MacOS it will be a device in the `/dev/` folder (e.g. /dev/ttyACM0).

-All parameters call set either in a config file (see below) or through pflags.
+All parameters can be set either in a config file (see below) or through pflags.
-To get a list of supported flags for the tcp server execute:
+To get a list of supported flags for the tcp server, execute:

 ```bash
 $ remoteRotator server tcp --help